octopusinvitro/advent-of-code-2021/README.md

  #  # #  # ###  ####  ### #### #  #  ##
 ```

 It's mirrored!
-I changed the code to reverse it and space the cells:
+I changed the display logic to reverse it and space the cells:

 ```
     # #   # # #     # # # #   # # #     #           # #     #     #   #     #